Join us for our next Pasture Walk September 29, 2023!

 Description

-Butterfly Milkweed is a perennial plant with a deep root system.
+Asclepias tuberosa, commonly known as Butterfly Milkweed, is a native perennial plant with a deep root system.
 Milkweed seeds have a tuft of long silky hairs attached to one end, which is the seed dispersal mechanism.
-A breeze can move the seeds quite a distance and kids find the “floating seeds” fascinating.
-During World War II, the silky hairs from the seed were used to stuff life jackets; many kids contributed to the war effort by harvesting the seeds.
-Native Americans boiled and ate the plant as greens.
+People of the First Nations boiled and ate the plant as pot herbs.
 They also considered Butterfly Milkweed an important medicine; they chewed it and placed it on wounds and bruises and used it to induce vomiting.
-Butterfly milkweed was once considered a cure for pleurisy, an inflammation of the covering of the lungs.
-The common name of Butterfly Milkweed or Butterfly Weed refers to the plant’s popularity with butterflies.
-It is also called Pleurisy Root and Chigger Flower.
-The scientific name, Asclepias, is derived from the Greek god of medicine, Asklepios, while tuberosa refers to the swellings and knobs on the enlarged root system.
+Butterfly milkweed was once considered a cure for pleurisy.

 Wildlife notes

-Pollinators find the flowers of Butterfly Milkweed attractive.
-They attract a host of bee species including honeybees as well as butterflies, wasps, and hummingbirds.
-The leaves and other plant parts are consumed by a number of insect species, including most famously, the Monarch butterfly’s caterpillar.
-Consuming milkweeds makes the insects poisonous to would-be predators, and the insects are often brightly colored, which serves as a visual warning to the predators.
+Pollinators enjoy the flowers of Butterfly Milkweed.
+They attract a host of bee species as well as butterflies, wasps, and hummingbirds.
+The leaves and other plant parts are consumed by a number of insect species, including the Monarch butterfly’s caterpillar.
+Consuming milkweeds protects the insects by making them toxic to would-be predators.

 Forage notes